abajwa-hw/security-workshops/Setup-ranger-22.md

 	</provider>
 ```
 - Also, in the same place, you can configure Knox to use IPA LDAP instead of the demo one.
-  - First modify the below entries (also under Advanced Topology):
+  - First, modify the below entries (also under Advanced Topology):
   ```
                     <param>
                         <name>main.ldapRealm.userDnTemplate</name>